Internships Frequently Asked Questions

 We don’t specify which majors are a perfect match because awesome people come from the most unexpected places.
 That said, some teams may require specific skills.
 Where possible, we’ve spelled out those requirements in the job description.

-We hope that you have some familiarity with League, but that doesn’t equate to being an avid player of the game.
+We hope that you have some familiarity with League, but that doesn’t mean being an avid player of the game.
 Regardless of your favorite title or genre, we’re looking for folks who want to create awesome experiences for players and understand that games are an important part of people’s lives.

 How can I make my application stand out?